top of page

 This is a training that develops the whole human being: the liberative wisdom of Zen, expressed with embodied vitality and refinement.
 In many cultures, East and West, the simultaneous cultivation of spiritual insight, the body, and aesthetic sensitivity was the mark of true nobility: the ideals of the samurai as well as European chivalry affirm this.
 It remains a remarkably powerful approach to self-development, and a special quality of our lineage to which our students commit wholeheartedly.

-THE KORINJI CENTER FOR THE CONTEMPLATIVE ARTS was established in 2023 by to promulgate activities complementing Buddhist practice in this way.
+THE KORINJI CENTER FOR THE CONTEMPLATIVE ARTS was established in 2023 to promulgate arts complementing Buddhist practice in this way.
 By doing so, we hope that a vital, embodied spiritual path — less conceptual, practical in its applications, aesthetically uplifting, and permeating daily life rather than divorced from it — may become more widely accessible.
 Following an extraordinary donation to the Korinji Foundation, the Wagner Fund for Spiritual Arts was created to fund this work.
 We have also been pleased to receive a grant for arts programming development from the Community Foundation of South Central Wisconsin.

 Please read below to learn more about the arts we practice and teach.